Who Said Writing Is Easy? It’s Not As Simple As You Think

 But just as vital, and perhaps even more so, are a few quick sentences you might post on social media for the whole world to see and read.

-Another is possible errors in an author bio.
+Another is the possibility of errors in an author bio.

 Few potential readers would consider glancing at a book written by an author who couldn’t write a grammatically correct short bio.